madhums/khabar/README.md

 - Break the library into multiple pieces like types, api and only keep the business logic in this repo
 - Spin up a nice demo
 - Add the admin for managing topics etc
-- Ability to be able to take mongodb url from environment variable
+- Ability to use `MONGODB_URL` from environment variable
-- Ability for the server to be able to listen on a specified port (for example via command line)
+- Ability to listen on a specified port (from command line?) or via `PORT` environment variable